realworldocaml/book/en/fcm.md

 multiple services, where a service is a component that exports a query interface.
 A service bundle combines together multiple individual services under a single query interface that works by dispatching incoming queries to the appropriate underlying service.
+We'll use this to build a simple command-line interface for interacting with these services, but the basic idea could be used in other contexts, like building a system for managing web services.

 The following is a first attempt at an interface for our `Service` module, which contains both a module type `S`, which is the interface